 Vitamin B6 is a water-soluble B vitamin that’s found in many foods, especially animal products (the B6 in fruits and vegetables exists in a less bioavailable form).

-Ensuring adequate B6 intake is also a great way to reduce your chance of developing cognitive decline as you get older.
+Ensuring adequate B6 intake is a great way to support your cognitive capabilities as you age.
 One analysis from the Boston Normative Aging Study found an association between higher vitamin B6 concentrations and better memory in men aged 54–81.

 Vitamin B12 (1146%)